The Top 10 Souvenirs from Iceland

 Photo from Smekkleysa (Bad Taste Records)

 Iceland's music scene is incredibly diverse and features many great artists.
-It isn't just Björk anymore; artists like Sigur Rós, Of Monsters and Men, Kaleo, and most recently, Laufey have soared in popularity internationally, with many more locally known artists making great music.
+It isn't just Björk anymore; artists like Sigur Rós, Of Monsters and Men, Kaleo, and in the past year or so, Laufey have soared in popularity internationally, with many more locally known artists making great music.
 As a result, there are many record shops around Reykjavik where you can browse Icelandic records and CDs and discover new artists.

 Lucky Records, Smekkleysa, 12 Tónar, and the Reykjavik Record Shop have a great selection right in the downtown area of Reykjavik.
 Those working in the record stores are passionate about the incredible sounds of this nation and will be more than happy to help and recommend!